kuzmicni/movie-rec-engine-backend/README.md

 ## Get started

-To run the Flask API, you will first need to download the similarity matrix file from here
+To run the Flask API, you will first need to download the similarity matrix file from here:

 ```
 https://drive.google.com/drive/folders/1FH6bWCcw1OoRf4QJaFaf4gIegIGSEx9r